Franz Pfanner: Life

 In 1879, Bishop James David Ricards of the Eastern Vicariate of the Capeof Good Hope was in Europe, seeking Trappists to evangelize the local Africans.
 At the General Chapter of Sept-Fons (France), Ricards of Grahamstown (South Africa), made an appeal for a Trappist foundation in the area of the Sunday River.
-Pfanner stated "If no one will go, I will go."
+Pfanner, the youngest prior present, stated: "If no one will go, I will go."
 At the end of July 1880, he arrived at Dunbrody, the site purchased by Bishop Ricards, arriving with a team of about 30 monks from Mariastern.
 Due to drought, winds and baboons, he declared the site unsuitable after a trial of several years.
 With the permission of Bishop Charles Jolivet, O.M.I., of the Natal Vicariate, in December 1882, he purchased the Land Colonization Company a part of the Zoekoegat farm, near Pinetown.
 The monastery of Mariannhill was built here.

 On 27 December 1882 the Monastery of Mariannhill was founded near Durban.
-Pfanner was an early opponent of apartheid.
+Pfanner was an early opponent of racial segregation.
 Already in 1884, Pfanner decided that they would make no distinction of color or religion in their school.

 In 1885, Mariannhill was created an abbey, and Pfanner elected as the first mitred abbot.
 In 1898, it became the largest Christian monastery in the world, with 285 monks.
 It grew to become the centre of a great network of mission stations spread over a vast area.
 In 1890, he was appointed Vicar General of the Order for South Africa.
 In 1893 he resigned his prelacy.
 In 1894, at the outstation of Lourdes Mission, together with Bro.
 Xavier, Pfanner took up residence at the mission station of Emaus.
 At the time of his death in 1909, there were fifty-five priests, 223 lay brothers, and 326 nuns at work in forty-two mission stations.